 Besides great American folk and contemporary entertainment, there are plenty of international performances at SF Spring Arts including Middle Eastern, flamenco, Turkish and Greek dancing; African and Afro-Caribbean drumming; and traditional Irish tunes as well as Jewish folk and gypsy music.

-In describing plans for Spring Arts 2013, festival coordinator Kathryn Lehman said “Lots of wonderful artists are coming to Gainesville to fill NE 1st Street with original art.
-And this year the festival is going international with a free evening of Latin jazz on the Thomas Center lawn 5-8:30 p.m.
-Saturday, April 6.”
+In describing plans for Spring Arts 2014, festival coordinator Kathryn Lehman said “Lots of wonderful artists are coming to Gainesville to fill NE 1st Street with original art.
+And this year the festival is going international with a free evening of jazz on the Thomas Center lawn 5-8:30 p.m.
+Saturday, April 5.”

 For the first time, there will be a reprint of earlier festival posters.
 The two previous posters bearing Kesl’s art will be available online at springartsfestival.com for a limited time.